Dealing with Debt Collectors After Your Bankruptcy was Dismissed

 Post your answers in the comment section below and lets go from there.

-Anyone reading that has questions or concerns about dealing with debt collectors after your bankruptcy was dismissed is welcome to post below for feedback.
+Anyone reading who has questions or concerns about dealing with debt collectors after your bankruptcy was dismissed is welcome to post below for feedback.